schneems/schneems/_posts/2016-01-25-ruby-debugging-magic-cheat-sheet.md

 /Users/richardschneeman/.gem/ruby/2.3.0/gems/puma-2.15.3/lib/puma/thread_pool.rb:106:in `block in spawn_thread'
 ```

 Ugh, long ugly backtrace.
 What does it mean?
-The top line is the last method that was run before our `puts caller` was called.
+The top line is the last method that was run before our, `puts caller` was called.
 In this case

 ```sh
 /Users/richardschneeman/documents/projects/my_rails_app/app/controllers/projects_controller.rb:18:in `new'
 ```

-This was called from the `projects_controller` line 18 in the `new` method in my app.
+This was called from the `projects_controller` line 18, in the `new` method in my app.
 We can trace this back all the way to the beginning of the request by looking at the first line

 ```sh
 /Users/richardschneeman/.gem/ruby/2.3.0/gems/puma-2.15.3/lib/puma/thread_pool.rb:106:in `block in spawn_thread'
 ```

 This is where puma instantiated the request.
-If you work from the bottom and go up you can see exactly how Puma turns a request into code, and how rack and rails work together to get to your line of code.
+If you work from the bottom and go up, you can see exactly how Puma turns a request into code, and how rack and rails work together to get to your line of code.
 Run `$ bundle open` to your heart's content.
-It's kinda interesting to see that the backtrace matches our middleware (in reverse order), where the request starts from the bottom and goes down:
+Its kinda interesting to see that the backtrace matches our middleware (in reverse order), where the request starts from the bottom and goes down:

 ```sh
 $ rake middleware